The role of polarization field terms in a model for a cavity quantum material: Summary and conclusion

-On a final note, the gauge-relativity of light and matter can raise ambiguity on how gauge-invariant observables and other quantities are defined~\cite{stokes_implications_2022}.
-We have shown that the Coulomb, dipole, and Peierls gauges provide different definitions for electrons and photons, which we discussed in the context of ground state photon occupations.
-Moreover, many definitions of electron and photon correlations, or light-matter entanglement entropy, for instance, can arise from the gauge freedom.
+On a final note, the gauge-relativity of the light and matter subsystems can raise ambiguity on how quantities which we associate with light or matter are defined~\cite{stokes_implications_2022}.
+We have shown that the Coulomb, dipole, and Peierls gauges provide different definitions for electron and photon operators, which we discussed in the context of ground state photon occupations.
+We can see that many definitions of electron and photon correlations, or light-matter entanglement entropy, for instance, can arise from the gauge freedom.
+The physical relevance of these definitions can ultimately only depend on which degrees of freedom are accessible by experiment~\cite{stokes_implications_2022}.